No. 3 Clemson tops No. 22 Virginia 62-17 for ACC title

 CHARLOTTE, N.C.
-(AP) — Trevor Lawrence believes No. 3 Clemson is better than it was a year ago.
-He and the Tigers will get the chance to prove it in the College Football Playoffs.

-Lawrence threw four touchdown passes, three to Tee Higgins, and the defending national champions dismantled No. 22 Virginia 62-17 for its fifth consecutive Atlantic Coast Conference title Saturday night.
-The Tigers (13-0, No. 3 CFP) won their 28th straight game and become the first program with that many wins in a row in a league title game.
+(AP)Trevor Lawrence threw four touchdown passes, three to Tee Higgins, and No. 3 Clemson won its fifth consecutive Atlantic Coast Conference title with a 62-17 victory over No. 22 Virginia on Saturday night.

-Lawrence said Clemson came out with a fire to finish league play strong.

-“I’m proud of the way we handled it.
-We came out with a fire.
-And while Lawrence acknowledged the difficulty of comparing last year’s group to this one, “the way we’re playing, I think we are better,” he said.

-Lawrence and Higgins, the game’s MVP, headed that list against the Cavaliers.

-“We just want to have an opportunity to compete for the whole thing,” Clemson coach Dabo Swinney said.
-“I think we’ve done enough to get somewhere in that top four, wherever they put us.”
+The defending national champion Tigers (13-0; No. 3 CFP) have won 28 games in a row and head to the College Football Playoff with chance for a third crown in four years.

-Virginia showed off a game plan that caused the Tigers a few early headaches.
-But Clemson’s talent quickly took control on the way to an ACC championship game record for points and yards (619).
+And while Virginia (9-4; No. 23 CFP) and quarterback Bryce Perkins put forth a game plan that caused the Tigers to sweat early on, there was no stopping Clemson’s dazzling set of experienced playmakers led by Lawrence and Higgins on the way to ACC championship game records for points and yards (621),

-“In championship games, you’ve got to expect some adversity,” Clemson linebacker Isaiah Simmons said.
-And we always say that when adversity hits, you’ve got to be stronger and stronger.”

 Lawrence set an ACC title-game record with his four touchdown throws and had 302 yards passing, his second best total this season, and completed 16 of 22 passes before coming out in the third quarter.